 Dr. Adiv graduated in September 2014 with a Ph.D. in Earth and Environmental Sciences in the Geography program at the CUNY Graduate Center in New York City.
 She holds a BA in Peace and Conflict Studies from UC-Berkeley, and an MS in Community Development from UC-Davis.
-She also earned a certificate from the nonfiction program at the CUNY Writer’s Institute, and has attended the Tin House Writer’s Workshop for poetry.
+Her focus on writing has led her to earn a certificate from the nonfiction program at the CUNY Writer’s Institute, and to attend the Tin House Writer’s Workshop for poetry in Portland, Oregon.

 Her dissertation, The Amphibious Public: A historical geography of municipal swimming and bathing, New York City, 1870 – 2013, is based in ethnographic and archival research on public swimming pools and bathhouses in New York.

-Prior to graduate school, Naomi worked largely in youth development through summer camps and after-school programs; her academic work is largely an extension of what she learned in those settings.
+Prior to graduate school, Naomi worked largely in youth development through summer camps and after-school programs; her academic work owes a great deal to what she learned in those settings.